 Related to the above point, we also don't want to waste our time helping to document something that is late in its lifecycle, and already showing signs of decline in interest.

-There are many libraries and frameworks in existance, which are not web standards, but are built on top of web techologies and very popular in the web industry.
-We do not document any of these simply because in general they all have established documentation resources already.
+There are many libraries and frameworks in existence, which are not web standards, but are built on top of web technologies and very popular in the web industry.
+We do not document any of these because in general they all have established documentation resources already.
 It would be foolish to compete with the official resource of a popular framework — to do so would be a waste of time and probably end up confusing developers trying to learn the technology.